Say what? Blog post titles with teeth?

-The title is the first chapter – if they click through to read more, they just turned the page.
+A blog post title is like a book cover – if it moves the readers to click through to read more, they just turned the page.

 Already I know my audience (characters, if you will).
 I know one of their needs (to succeed in business and family roles).
 The page-turner element would be, “So, how DO you balance family and business?”

 Blog post titles are about THEM, not YOU…